VidVidex/youtube-history-analyzer/docs/new_extractor.md

         }
 ```

-Since `SomethingExtractor` extends `Extractor` it has access the the `watch_history` property, which is a list of dicts, each containing a watched video:
+Since `SomethingExtractor` extends `Extractor` it has access the the `self.watch_history` property, which is a list of dicts, each containing a watched video:

 ```python
 [